Talbot’s mission statement outlines how we ensure that our curriculum is rich, relevant and secures deep learning.

 - Based on questions used to engage pupils in the Connected Curriculum.
 This helps them to shape future learning opportunities.

 - Established in teaching strategies that are based on research evidence, which meet the context of our school.
-These include Growth Mindsets, Talk Matters and Metacognition.
+These include Growth Mindsets, Vocabulary and Understanding, Talk Matters and Metacognition.

 - Secure in its use of differentiation so all pupils can access learning and challenge.
 Inclusion will ensure that combined approaches support access to the curriculum.